 Website watch lists: Fidelity’s website watch list tool is my personal favorite among all the brokers I’ve tested in our annual review.
 Streaming quotes are included as well as 48 total columns of data to choose from.
 Furthermore, the workflow is seamless, making it a breeze to transition into equity research or into the docked order ticket to place a trade.

-Active Trading Features: Active Trader Pro includes several unique, in-house brewed tools, including Real-Time Analytics (streaming trade signals) and Trade Armor (real-time position analysis).
+Active Trader Pro includes several unique, in-house brewed tools, including Real-Time Analytics (streaming trade signals) and Trade Armor (real-time position analysis).
 Options trading with Active Trader Pro is also impressive and includes a variety of analysis tools.
 Overall, Fidelity competes among the best brokers for day trading.

 Other unique features: Research is robust and exactly what one would expect to find after using the website.
 Among many other highlights of the mobile app is the note-taking functionality, which allows you to log personal thoughts on individual stocks and the broader markets.
+There is also live streaming TV from Bloomberg within the mobile app, matching the Active Trader Pro desktop platform.

 Offering of Investments